-An interesting debate in the decision making field is: Are we good decision makers?
+An interesting debate in the decision-making field is: Are we good decision-makers?

 Gigerenzer reacted against this.
 One of his missions has been to show that we are actually pretty good at certain decisions.
 He’d argue that a lot of things we get wrong are because of how the problems are presented.
-For instance, we are decent at understanding frequencies, e.g. 1 in 10, so why criticize us for finding percentages, e.g. 10%, confusing?
-I personally find Gigerenzer’s point useful.
-Social science seems to have done a flip and now scholars are only too willing to conclude that people are “irrational”.
-The problem is that irrationality is poorly defined and the lay definition dismisses us as headless chickens.
-If you believe people are fundamentally irrational it causes major problems not just with the marketing concept but it is hard to support democracy.
+For instance, we are decent at understanding frequencies, e.g. 1 in 10.
+Why then criticize us for finding percentages, e.g. 10%, confusing?
+Best just change the way you present numbers.
+Fish are great swimmers but not if you put them in mud.

 Read: Gerd Gigerenzer, Rationality for Mortals, Oxford University Press, 2008.